semgrep/semgrep-docs/docs/semgrep-secrets/historical-scanning.md

 Detect valid, leaked secrets in previous git commits through a **historical scan**.

 You can perform one-time historical scans or enable historical scanning for all Secrets scans.
-Detecting valid secrets in your git history is a first step to reducing your repository's attack surface.
+Detecting valid secrets in your Git history is a first step to reducing your repository's attack surface.

 You can run historical scans in the CLI and in your Semgrep deployment, which enables you to track and triage these secrets.